 Interpreting the Asian-American Experience in Parks

 The history of Asians in the U.S. reaches back to the early 1800s, long before the American Civil War.
-Asian peoples have made substantial contributions to the development of the U.S. throughout our history.
-From the Filipinos who were settling in the New Orleans area since at least the 1800s; to the Asian-Americans who served in the U.S. armed forces since the War of 1812; to the Chinese who comprised most of the labor force for the Central Pacific Railroad’s portion of the first Transcontinental Railroad in the 1860s – Asians played a large role in shaping the story of this country.
+Asian peoples have made substantial contributions to the development of the U.S. throughout history.
+From the Filipinos who were settling in the New Orleans area since at least the 1800s; to the Asian Americans who served in the U.S. armed forces since the War of 1812; to the Chinese who comprised most of the labor force for the Central Pacific Railroad’s portion of the first Transcontinental Railroad in the 1860s – Asians played a large role in shaping the story of this country.

 As the world’s largest and most populous continent, Asia extends from China to Cambodia to India, and even parts of Russia.
 In the context of the history of the United States, up until the latter half of the 1900s, the Asian American story focuses mostly on East Asian Americans, namely the Chinese and Japanese.

-- Tule Lake Unit of the World War II Valor in the Pacific National Monument
+- Tule Lake National Monument

 - Manzanar National Historic Site

 Other parks across the nation highlight the triumphs, perseverance, and contributions of Asian Americans, and visitors today continue to bring their own experiences and stories to parks.
 From the Chinese Arch at Golden Spike National Historic Site and the Jun Fujita Cabin at Voyageurs National Park to Sing Peak in Yosemite National Park and Angel Island Immigration Station near Golden Gate National Recreation Area, national parks honor the profound impact that Asian people have had on the development of our nation and of our national parks.